-A penalty submission period is available through March 1, 2021 to initiate a late order.
-Late registration opens November 15 and a $40 per exam penalty fee will be added to the cost of the exam after October 30, 2020 for May 2021 exams.
+A penalty submission period is available through February 25, 2022 to initiate a late order.
+Late registration opens November 15 and a $40 per exam penalty fee will be added to the cost of the exam for May 2022 exams.
 Please see your school coordinator if you missed the October deadline.

-I missed the March 1 deadline to submit my Spring course or my late exam order?
+I missed the February 25 deadline to submit my Spring course or my late exam order?
 What do I do?

-Failure to submit the balance due by March 1, 2021 means that the exam order will be cancelled, the deposit forfeited, and the student will not be able to sit for the exam.
-Please be timely with your balance payment.
+Failure to submit the balance due by February 25, 2022 means that the exam order will not be submitted and the student will not be able to sit for the exam.
+Please be timely with your fee payment.

 How do I submit the exam fees?

-Deposit and Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
-Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline to ensure timely mail in deposit processing is October 26, 2020.
+Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
+Directions for payment can be found at the end of the online payment form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
+Postmark deadline to ensure timely mail in fee processing is October 26, 2021.